 Our hero this week is Bridget who is running in the Melbourne Marathon Festival on Sunday to support Shake It Up and raise funds for Parkinson’s research.
 Having a close family member diagnosed with Parkinson’s has driven her passion to make a difference.

 Bridget has been blown away by the generosity and support she has received from family, friends, and colleagues.
 The fundraising experience has been so rewarding, not only has Bridget surpassed her original goal, but she has also been able to raise awareness of Parkinson’s through the process.
-There’s still time to support Bridget by making a donation to her fundraising page.

 What Drives Your Commitment to find a cure for Parkinson’s?

 I have a close family member who was diagnosed with Parkinson’s Disease a couple of years ago.
 Seeing someone close to me go through the effects of this disease first hand really motivates me to do what I can to contribute to finding a cure.
 I believe by understanding more about Parkinson’s we will be able to give people a better quality of life, and to one day find a cure.

 I also believe that when we learn more about Parkinson’s Disease this will not only help us expand our knowledge and understanding of Parkinson’s but also other movement disorders.